NagaBushan/covidcases/README.md

 - Search for Lambda in AWS console and select
 - There is test button available on console and click on it and mention a name for the test
 - Then click again on test button
-- The logs output will be displayed on the screen
+- The logs output will appear on the screen
--  For success messsage it will display as "Covid data extracted successfully into S3 bucket"
+- When test is success it will display as "Covid data extracted successfully into S3 bucket"
-- Then the resport in the csv format can be seen in s3 bucket, s3: tf-covid-cases/./tmp/covid.csv
+- The report will be generated in the csv format and can be seen in s3 bucket, s3: tf-covid-cases/./tmp/covid.csv

 >Please note, the s3 tf-covid-cases bucket needs to be manually deleted.
 Terraform destroy is not handled to delete it.